 - Smartphone with a good camera for photos if you are not bringing an actual camera

 - Portable power bank for charging your phone on the go

 - Amazon Kindle for reading by the pool

 - Copy of your passport just in case

 - Cash (not too much, there are ATM machines in all tourist areas)

 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Final Thoughts on What to Pack for Thailand

 Well, that’s it, folks!
-Your ultimate packing guide complete with the top-21 needs for Thailand: what to wear that’s practical and culturally appropriate, a breakdown of the weather in Thailand by season with wardrobe suggestions, what not to pack that you won’t need and will just weigh you down, and our all-time favorite travel bag.
+Now you know what to bring to Thailand.
+Your ultimate packing guide complete with the top-24 needs for Thailand: what to wear that’s practical and culturally appropriate, a breakdown of the weather in Thailand by season with wardrobe suggestions, what not to pack that you won’t need and will just weigh you down, and our all-time favorite travel bag.